-While these can be difficult to get permits for (if you need to close the street), they are excellent and memorable because they involve bringing neighbours together so are more likely to become recurring.
-These traditions help to create safer neighbourhoods and give children an opportunity for a warmer environment to grow up in.
+While these can be difficult to get permits for (if you need to close the street), they are excellent and memorable because they involve bringing neighbors together so are more likely to become recurring.
+These traditions help to create safer neighborhoods and give children an opportunity for a warmer environment to grow up in.

 How best to get everyone motivated for a morning event than serving a pancake breakfast?
 It’s delicious and fairly cost effective because you can offer a variety of topping but don’t need to worry about other catering options.

 Add a walking tour to your event so that attendees can see some of the best community sites.
 This could be themed such as restaurants, breweries and local cuisine or opt for historical or cultural significance.

 Enhanced technology means that you can use large digital screens to display games that are controlled by audience participation.
 For example, audience voice activated arm wrestling involves splitting the crowd in half and giving them, two separate sounds e.g. clapping or shouting.
 The software picks up the sounds and the loudest sounds win the game.
 This results in the digital display showing it as an arm wrestling match.
 There are plenty of other options, from table tennis to soccer on screen, with different interaction techniques but it is bound to get the crowd pumping.

 Radio can be a big part of daily life and the broadcasters can be minor celebrities in their own right.
 One of the DJs could host the main stage.
 Make an agreement to live broadcast from the event on community or local radio to reach the attendees that can’t make it but still make them feel like part of the event.
 Branded vehicles and broadcast enabled vans will always cause quite a stir on site and they often have plenty of giveaways to hand out.
 Interview attendees of all ages and highlight local interest stories.
 It might encourage those that live nearby to come along, hearing about everything that is going on in the local area.